aldettinger/camel-quarkus-troubleshooting/README.md

 Let's remind a few things:
  + upstream only
  + mean throughput based only
+ + native works only with environment where quarkus container-build is possible
  + maybe the scenario can be updated when troubleshooting a specific performance issue

 # Other troubleshooting experience ?